 Any contravention of the competition rules will result in disqualification.
 Deviating from the signposted route will result in automatic disqualification.
 There is no right to appeal in the event of disqualification by the race management in the event of irregularities or grossly unsporting conduct.

 In high alpine terrain, weather and temperatures can change quickly.
 Good sun, cold and rain protection is required.
-Walking poles are only permitted in the Nordic Walking class on the Small route.

 There is no charge for the medical services provided along the route and at the finish.
 Participants are liable for charges for any deployment of helicopters.
 The medical service and the competition directors have the right to remove participants from the race who have insufficient equipment or who run the risk of damaging their health, for a certain amount of time or definitively.